bunnymatic/mau/README.md

 Either way, for testing you'll probably need to `brew install opensearch` until we can figure out how to get tests to fire up docker.

+If you run into issues with open search after running a test, we don't clean up after ourselves very well.
+You may need to kill the test opensearch server with `kill -TERM $(lsof -ti:9250)`

 #### With docker compose